 Hours of work.
 These statistics relate to the actual number of hours worked during the reference week.
 For example, people who normally work 40 hours a week but were off on the Columbus Day holiday would be reported as working 32 hours, even though they were paid for the holiday.
 For people working in more than one job, the figures relate to the number of hours worked in all jobs during the week; all the hours are credited to the major job.

 At work part time for economic reasons.
 Sometimes called “involuntary part time,” this category refers to individuals who give an economic reason for working 1 to 34 hours during the reference week.
 Economic reasons include unfavorable business conditions, inability to find full-time work, and seasonal declines in demand.
 Those who usually work part time must indicate that they want and are available to work full time in order to be classified as at work part time for economic reasons.

 Hispanic or Latino ethnicity.
-This refers to persons who identified themselves in the survey enumeration process as Mexican, Puerto Rican, Cuban, Central or South American, or of other Hispanic or Latino ethnicity or descent.
-Persons of Hispanic or Latino ethnicity may be of any race; thus, they are included in the White, Black or African American, and Asian population groups.
+This category refers to people who identified themselves as Mexican, Puerto Rican, Cuban, Central or South American, or of other Hispanic or Latino ethnicity or descent.
+People of Hispanic or Latino ethnicity may be of any race; thus, they are included in the White, Black or African American, and Asian population groups.